sekedoua/sport-containerized-api-ecs-elb/README.md

 ```

 ### **What We Learned**
-Setting up a scalable, containerized application with ECS.
+Setting up a scalable, containerized application with ECS
 Creating public APIs using API Gateway.

 ### **Future Enhancements**
-Add caching for frequent API requests using Amazon ElastiCache.
+Add caching for frequent API requests using Amazon ElastiCache
-Add DynamoDB to store user-specific queries and preferences.
+Add DynamoDB to store user-specific queries and preferences
-Secure the API Gateway using an API key or IAM-based authentication.
+Secure the API Gateway using an API key or IAM-based authentication
-Implement CI/CD for automating container deployments.
+Implement CI/CD for automating container deployments